Bearer/bearer-rules/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

-- [ ] I've added a snapshot that shows my rule works as expected.
 - [ ] My rule has adequate metadata to explain its use.
 - [ ] PR title follows [Conventional Commits](https://www.conventionalcommits.org/) format